Defending Human Rights in Turkey: Evgil Türker

 Assyrians started asking themselves questions: could the government be serious about our rights if they take away our land?”

 Even though the situation of property rights worsened after the Mor Gabriel dispute, there were also hopeful times, Türker recalled, referring to the short-lived peace process in the region from 2012 to 2015 between the Kurdistan Workers Party (PKK) and the Turkish state.
 In the fight between the two parties, the Assyrian community never took a side, but were always caught in the middle.
-Following the collapse of peace in 2015, fallout was severe and violence once again returned to the region, along with round-the-clock curfews.
-Many cities in the region turned into war-zones (Read the stories of Füsun Üstel, Cavidan Soykan who protested the violence with a petition).
+Following the collapse of peace in 2015, the fallout was severe and violence once again returned to the region, along with round-the-clock curfews.
+Many cities in the region turned into war-zones.
+(Füsun Üstel, Cavidan Soykan who protested the violence with a petition).

 Assyrians also bore the brunt of the gradual collapse of the rule of law in Turkey in recent years.
 Several prominent members of the community were targeted.
-Most recently, earlier this year Sefer Bilçen, “priest Aho” of the Mor Yakup church, was arrested on charges of “aiding and abetting a terrorist organization.”
+Most recently, earlier this year Sefer Bilçen, “priest Aho” of the Mor Yakup Church, was arrested on charges of “aiding and abetting a terrorist organization.”
 After six days of detention, he was released, but his trial goes on.
 Türker raised, “It’s nonsensical.
 How can a priest be a member of a terrorist organization?
-If he is the member of any organisation it would be a Christian one as the church’s leader.”
+If he is a member of any organisation it would be a Christian one as the church’s leader.”
 Türker continues to advocate the plight of his people: “The main thing for us is to live here in safety.”